rundeck/rundeck/docs/en/plugins-user-guide/ssh-plugins.md

 2. **Project level**: `project.ssh.user` property in `project.properties` file for the project.
 3. **Rundeck level**: `framework.ssh.user` property in `framework.properties` file for the Rundeck installation.

+### Specifying SSH Config options

+Default config options:

+* `PreferredAuthentications: publickey,password,keyboard-interactive`
+* `MaxAuthTries: 1`

+SSH config options can be specified by setting the following properties:

+1. **Node level**: `ssh-config-KEY` attribute on the Node.
+Applies only to the target node.
+2. **Project level**: `project.ssh-config-KEY` property in `project.properties`.
+Applies to any project node by default.
+3. **Rundeck level**: `framework.ssh-config-KEY` property in `framework.properties`.
+Applies to all projects by default.

 ### SSH private keys on disk

 The default authentication mechanism is public/private key using a **private key file** stored locally on disk.